Advertisement

 Oticon hearing aid models

 Oticon makes premium hearing aids programmed by an audiologist or other hearing care professional based on your hearing test results.
-Oticon's Real, More, Zircon, and Own lead a comprehensive family of Oticon hearing devices with a broad range of hearing aid features and a choice of models for people of all ages.
-Oticon hearing aids can be tuned for an array of listening experiences.
+Oticon's Intent, Real, More, Zircon, Own, and Xceed lead a comprehensive family with a broad range of hearing aid features and choices for people of all ages.

-Oticon hearing aids also serve the entire spectrum of hearing loss, ranging from mild to profound.
-They come in all form factors, with tailored solutions for first-time users and children, for older adults, and for people with severe-to-profound hearing loss requiring super-power hearing aids.
-Solutions also include Made-for-iPhone and Android ASHA-compatible hearing aids, Bluetooth streaming accessories, rechargeable solutions offering a full day of battery life on a single charge, and smartphone control apps.
+Oticon hearing aids serve the entire spectrum of hearing loss, ranging from mild to profound.
+They come in all form factors—from the tiniest invisible-in-canal (IIC) to super-power behind-the-ear (BTE) styles—with tailored solutions for first-time users and children, for older adults, and for people with severe-to-profound hearing loss.
+Solutions also include Made-for-iPhone and Android ASHA-compatible hearing aids, Bluetooth LE and Auracast (Intent), Bluetooth streaming accessories, smartphone-controlled apps, and rechargeable solutions offering a full day of battery life on a single charge.

 Oticon Real